LucRSquared/topagnps2cche1d/README.md

   - Reach raster data: `AnnAGNPS_Reach_IDs.asc` (with accompanying projection file)

 `topagnps2cche1d` will create a `Watershed` object containing the reaches and their connectivity in a NetworkX DiGraph.
-- Reaches are represented with computational nodes with a structure compatible with the Fluvial Routing Analysis and Modeling Environment (FRAME) developed by Vieira (1997)
+- Reaches are represented with computational nodes with a structure compatible with the Fluvial Routing Analysis and Modeling Environment (FRAME) developed by Vieira (1997) and therefore usable by CCHE1D

 ## To-do: